SantaClaas/claas.dev/eleventy/posts/backup container volumes.md

 ---
 title: Backup container volumes
+description: A dissection of the command to back up a container volume
 ---

 This is a short one and is based on [Christian Lempa's YouTube video on backing up container volumes](https://youtu.be/ZEy8iFbgbPA).
 That video helped me quickly understand all the cryptic parts of that command.
 You can find the [command to backup](https://docs.docker.com/engine/storage/volumes/#back-up-restore-or-migrate-data-volumes) in the Docker documentation, but I wanted to have it written down for myself and future reference.